GannettDigital/simulato/README.md

-# Simulato
+# simulato
-The Simulato is a tool that uses model based testing techniques to generate and run tests for web page user interfaces in the browser.
+Simulato is a tool that uses model based testing techniques to generate and run tests for web page user interfaces in the browser.
 ## Components
 This section details the different sections of a component
 ### elements